Synthetixio/synthetix/docs/contracts/Proxy.md

 The [`Synthetix`](Synthetix.md), [`Synth`](Synth.md), and [`FeePool`](FeePool.md) contracts all exist behind proxies, which has allowed their behaviour to be substantially altered over time.

-This proxy provides two different operation modes, which can be switched between at any point.[^1]
+This proxy provides two different operation modes,[^1] which can be switched between at any point.

 [^1]: Specific descriptions of the behaviour of the `CALL` and `DELEGATECALL` EVM instructions can be found in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).